Before Morse 3

 = = = = =

-about the insure-everything Lloyds agency shows a Telautograph in action.
+about the insure-everything Lloyds agency shows a Telautograph in action, starting at 1:30.
 Looks very much the same as the 1880 version.